dstroy0/InputHandler/README.md

 [![Doxygen CI](https://github.com/dstroy0/InputHandler/actions/workflows/doxygen.yml/badge.svg)](https://github.com/dstroy0/InputHandler/actions/workflows/doxygen.yml) [![src-cpp-linter CI](https://github.com/dstroy0/InputHandler/actions/workflows/lib_cpp_linter.yml/badge.svg)](https://github.com/dstroy0/InputHandler/actions/workflows/lib_cpp_linter.yml)

+## Design Goals
+Low memory use, feature rich.
+InputHandler should be easy to use for beginners.
+It should satisfy some more advanced interfacing requirements.
+It should be able to parse uint8_t hardware output.
+It should be able to interface with other equipment, and respond to user input.

+## News

+See the releases' descriptions on
+[the library's release page](https://github.com/dstroy0/InputHandler/releases) for a list of changes.

-# InputHandler
+## InputHandler

-Arduino user input handler:
+This library is meant to assist in interfacing with hardware, either through a buffer, or a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/).
+Commands have a tree structure, each command has its own `Parameters` container.

-Executes arbitrary functions by matching user input command strings.
-Feature rich, low memory use.
-Each CommandConstructor uses just 6 bytes of RAM (avr).
+Individual commands use just 6 bytes of RAM (avr).

 Check out the examples for different use cases.
-You can use this library to build a remote cli for your equipment.

-Commands are simple to setup, command length does not matter, any printable char or control char that is not your end of line character, token delimiter, or c-string delimiter is a valid command.
+Commands are simple to set up, command length does not matter, any printable char or control char that is not your end of line character, token delimiter, or c-string delimiter is a valid command.
 You can have as many (up to `UI_MAX_ARGS`) or as few arguments (`0` minimum) as you wish.

 A command string looks like: